ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 ## What is quantum safe cryptography?
 {: #quantum-safe-cryptography}

-Quantum safe cryptography is a technology that uses quantum safe algorithms to transfer an encryption key between two locations.
-When you use quantum safe cryptopgraphy to transmit data across the web, that data is passed over a Transport Layer Security (TLS) connection that is supported by quantum safe algorithms.
-These algorithms protect your data from brute force attacks during the key exchange process.
+Quantum safe cryptography, also called post quantum cryptography, is a new generation of the public-key cryptographic system, which is under active development.
+Quantum safe cryptography will be resistant against attacks by quantum computers as well as classic computers.

+When quantum safe cryptographic algorithms are used in Transport Layer Security (TLS) protocol, the security of key exchange negotiation between client and server get enhanced over current RSA or ECC algorithms.

-## Why is quantum safe cryptography important?
+## Why is quantum safe TLS important?
 {: #quantum-safe-cryptography-importance}

-As quantum computing continues to grow in complexity, it is possible that a large scale quantum computer could have the ability to break the AES algorithms in current key exchange mechanisms.
-Any TLS traffic that is recorded today could be decrypted by a quantum computer and cause a data breach.

-If your application requires the long-term use of confidential data that is passed over a TLS connection, you should migrate to quantum-safe cryptography to minimize the risk of future quantum computer attacks.
+As quantum computing continues to evolve and advance, a large quantum computer will be able to run a "SHOR" algorithm and break the public cryptographic algorithms (RSA/ECC) used to secure TLS communication in a matter of minutes.
+While large quantum computers are not available today, TLS data-in-transit can be snooped, stored, and breached when these large quantum computers are made available.
+Data has longer life so it is critical that {{site.data.keyword.keymanagementserviceshort}} supports quantum safe cryptographic algorithms to secure TLS communications.

-To keep your data resilient, {{site.data.keyword.keymanagementserviceshort}} has introduced the ability to use a quantum safe enabled TLS connection to ensure that your data is secure during the key exchange process.
+To keep your in-transit data resilient, {{site.data.keyword.keymanagementserviceshort}} has introduced the ability to use a quantum safe enabled TLS connection to ensure that your data is secure during the key exchange process.